- Support a Student

-After Friday November 3rd, 11:59 pm PST, application deadline, our selection committee will review all completed applications.
+After the application deadline (TBD), our selection committee will review all completed applications.
 We will then contact all top-tier applicants to schedule a standardized Skype or telephone interview to be held in early to mid-January.
 We do not offer on-site interviews.
 Candidates who are no longer being considered for interviews will be notified by mail or e-mail no later than December 24.

 Following the Skype or telephone interviews, we will rank order the remaining candidates and submit their names to National Matching Services.
 The Training Director will send letters confirming the Match results to matched applicants and their academic program directors according to the APPIC Match Policies.
 If necessary, this site will also participate in Phase Two of the match process.